splynx/docs/files/en/addons_modules/quickbooks/quickbooks.md

 ![Entry point 1](3.png)

-The settings of Splynx QuickBooks Accounting add-on is located in `Config → Integration → Modules list`, click on the edit button in the Actions column:
+The settings of QuickBooks Accounting add-on is located in `Config → Integration → Modules list`, click on the edit button in the Actions column:

 ![Entry point 1](Selection_c31f3.png)